train255/Face-Recognition-SDK-Javascript/README.md

 # Face-SDK-Javascript

-This is a js package for face recognition components.
+This is a javascript package for face recognition components.
+It includes face detection, face anti-spoofing detection, landmark extraction, eye closeness detection and expression recognition.

 ## How it works